larytet/binlog/README.md

 ```

-**Warning!** This code pushes Go quite to it's limit.
+**Warning!** This code pushes Go quite to its limit.
 You will see unsafe pointers, ATS walk, StringHeader,
 explicitly-forbidden, anti-pattern, not-best-practice, makes-me-sick galore.
 If you prefer to trade performance for compliance try https://github.com/ScottMansfield/nanolog

 # Usage